SSSherif/OCT-MPS/README.md

 ## References

-If you use this software in a scientific publication, please cite the following paper:
+If you use this software in a scientific publication, you have to cite the following paper:

 Siavash Malektaji, Mauricio R. Escobar I., Ivan T. Lima Jr., and Sherif S. Sherif, "Massively Parallel Simulator of Optical Coherence  Tomography of Inhomogeneous Turbid Media".